 More than 80% of corporate data is stored electronically and most new data is created and used in electronic form.
 Paper based transactions are much less the norm.

 New access technologies, data distribution and sharing, such as mobile devices, online accounts, and cloud based computing are creating increased opportunities for criminal activity, or at the very least, putting temptation in people’s way.
 When sophisticated fraud takes place that takes advantage of the increasing complexity of IT infrastructure, equally sophisticated techniques are required to prevent them or detect them if the happen.
 Where crime detection is concerned, protecting the integrity of the evidence is critical for it to be admissible in a court of law.
 This is where the IT forensics investigator is required.
+IT Forensic Analysis is also a key element to our eDiscovery Services.

 In particular, computer based evidence is now vital in the majority of business and employment legal disputes which arise especially where theft, fraud, inappropriate employee activity or competitor foul play is suspected.